▲ Peasant Digging, Van Gogh, 1885.

 On my hands and knees, throwing aside a lifetime’s dignity, I dig.
 I dig first with a shovel until the hole is too deep, then with my knife until it breaks against a stone, then with my hands—would use my teeth if need be—to get to the locked box beneath the soil, pry apart its wooden lid and lift from it the promise that kept me alive for all these years: your shining golden heart.

-This entry is part of Jack Rusher’s journal, originally published January 31st, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 31st, 2012, in New York.